madhusudhanrao-ppm/oracle-ai-developer-hub/TROUBLESHOOTING.md

 - Ask specific questions referencing known sections to verify.
 - For large PDFs, check server logs; ingestion may take time.

+### RAG returns no context / results=0
+- Check diagnostics:
+  - `GET /api/kb/diag?tenantId=default` → expect `dbOk: true`
+  - Confirm `chunksTenant > 0` and ideally `embeddingsNonNullTenant > 0`
+  - `GET /api/kb/diag/embed?text=test` → expect `ok: true` and `vectorLen ~ 1024`
+- Tenant consistency:
+  - Ensure the same tenant is used for both upload and queries (default: `default`).
+- Driver note:
+  - If you see a WARN “getGeneratedKeys failed (Invalid conversion requested)”, the backend falls back to `SELECT id ...` so chunk inserts still succeed.
+This is expected and safe.
+- VECTOR not available:
+  - If `to_vector(?)` and `VECTOR(?)` are unavailable, the backend inserts `NULL` embeddings, allowing text-based snippet fallback (less accurate).
+Upgrade DB for vector search.

 ## Backend and UI

 ### Backend not starting